 Accommodations: In fine weather, camping is the way to go on Isle Royale.
 Unfortunately, it's often cold, rainy and windy on the island, and then visitors are glad to have a room or cottage, despite the high prices and lack of charm.

 Rock Harbor Lodge is run by the concessionaire Aramark: 877-841-1064.
 It's not really a lodge; the restaurant and gift shop are in a building on the harbor, the office is in another building nearby, and rooms are in 1960s motel-style units facing the water.

 Utilitarian duplex housekeeping cottages, also 1960s-vintage, are on a wooded hill over the harbor.
 Rates include 6 percent sales tax, 3 percent room assessment tax and 21 percent utility surcharge.

 All lodgings are quite expensive, especially during peak season, July 15-Aug.
 15.

-There are also two rustic camper cabins at Windigo, which book up quickly.
+There are also two rustic camper cabins on the other side of the island at Windigo, and they book up quickly.
 They sleep six in bunk beds and have electricity but not plumbing.